SQream/sqream_docs/configuration_guides/limit_query_memory_gb.rst

 .. _limit_query_memory_gb:

 *************************
-Setting Query Memory Processing Limit
+Limiting Available Query Processing Memory
 *************************
 The ``limitQueryMemoryGB`` flag prevents a query from processing more memory than the defined value.